 Creating, editing and managing your Categories

-Creating, editing and managing categories allow for you to classify which section of your inventory and webpages your products fall under.
-For example, it will allow for you to take a particular piece of clothing and assign it a category such as "Athletic Wear" and "Athletic Footwear".
+Product categories allow for you to classify which section of your inventory and sales your products fall under.
+For example, it will allow for you to take a particular piece of clothing and assign it a category such as "Athletic Wear" or "Athletic Footwear" for reporting purposes.
 To begin doing this, we start from the Manage Categories section of Store Operations as shown below.

+Once you have changed the name of the category, press on the 'Save' button.
 The same goes for adding "Sub-Categories".
-Simply click on the Main Category you would like the Sub-Category to be added to and click "Add Category" button.
-Fill in the same information and you are done!
+Simply click on the category node that you would like the Sub-Category to be added to, and click "Add Category" button.
+Edit the name of the 'New Category' node added, press the save button - and you are done!

 Main Categories - Why they Matter